Ballater railway station

 Ballater railway station is a former station in the village of Ballater in Aberdeenshire, Scotland.
 The station was formerly the terminus of a branch line from Aberdeen.

 It was the nearest station to Balmoral Castle, a personal residence of the British monarch.

 History

-Opened on 17 October 1866 by the Aboyne and Braemar Railway this was the third of a series of openings (Aboyne to Ballater), by three different companies to connect Ballater with Aberdeen, the others were Aboyne to Banchory by the Deeside Extension Railway and Banchory to Aberdeen by the Deeside Railway.
+Opened on 17 October 1866 by the Aboyne and Braemar Railway this was the third of a series of openings (Aboyne to Ballater), by two different companies to connect Ballater with Aberdeen, the others were Banchory to Aberdeen by the Deeside Railway and Aboyne to Banchory by the Deeside Railway Company as the Deeside Railway Extension.

 All three sections of the branch were operated by the Great North of Scotland Railway (GNSR) and in 1876 they were all acquired by it.

 The GNSR became part of the London and North Eastern Railway during the Grouping of 1923, passing on to the Scottish Region of British Railways during the nationalisation of 1948.

 The station was host to a LNER camping coach from 1937 to 1939.

 The station closed for passengers on 28 February 1966 and for goods on 18 July 1966.